pglombardo/PasswordPusher/docs/faq.md

 ## Are there any licensing restrictions for me, my company or my organization?

-The source code is released under the GNU General Public License v3.0.
-I take great pride in the number of people using the software so if you have any questions, I'd be more than happy to help out.
+The source code is released under the GNU General Public License v3.0 and that pretty much defines any and all limitations.
+There are quite a few rebranded & redesigned clone sites of Password Pusher and I welcome them all.

 ## Can I use Password Pusher in my talk/presentation/conference?

 Absolutely.
-I hold no requirements or limitations around this.
-Sending me a link to the talk/presentation/conference would be appreciated though so I could share it on Twitter.
+Sending me a link to the talk/presentation/conference would be appreciated so I could share it on Twitter.

 ## Could you add a specific feature for my organization?